bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-02-17-How-I-Keep-Track-of-Things.md

 category: blog
 ---

-When it comes to keeping track of things I want to do, and things I want to remember, it seems like I've tried everything under the Sun.
+Ok, look.
+I'm really awesome at keeping track things.
+Here is my system.

+You name it, I've tried it:

 * Sticky notes
 * Text files